mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Set expectations for code review

-I sent them these articles.
+I sent them articles about TinyPilot's [development workflows](/freelancer-guidelines/) and [how we do code reviews](/code-review-love/).

 ### Automate code review tasks